 But first, General Healthy Eating

-This means we recommend you should aim for the following:
+You should aim for the following:

 - At least 2 litres of fluid per day.
 Unfortunately for the wise cracks out there, this doesn’t count alcohol!
 This counts from any fluid you may have including milk, soup, tea, coffee, water, juice etc. The recommendations are no more than 6 teas per day or 4 coffees, no more than 125ml of juice and keeping alcohol to a minimum.
 Therefore, you do not have to just count water.